RMS Homeric (1913): Demise

-Despite Homeric's success as a cruise ship, White Star’s financial situation worsened in the early 1930s, and the Homeric’s future became increasingly grim.
+Despite Homeric's success as a cruise ship, White Star's financial situation worsened in the early 1930s, and the Homeric's future became increasingly grim.
 In 1934 White Star merged with their rival Cunard, and the merged company began rationalising their fleet and disposing of surplus ships, Homeric was earmarked for disposal, however she was given a reprieve due to a well booked cruising season.
 In July 1935, Homeric participated in King George V's Silver Jubilee fleet review, a prestigious honour.
 Her final voyage as a cruise ship came to an end on 25 September 1935, after which she was laid up at Ryde, Isle of Wight pending disposal.
 There was some talk of her original German owners Norddeutscher Lloyd purchasing her in order to run alongside her sister, the renamed Columbus which was still in German ownership.
 However this came to nothing when in February 1936 she was sold for scrapping.
-The following month Homeric sailed for the last time to Inverkeithing for breaking up.
+Homeric sailed into Inverkeithing, Scotland for demolition on 27 February 1936.